WealthR › Compare › WealthR vs Moneyhub

 Where WealthR is stronger

 WealthR is built around future planning — particularly UK retirement income.
 The retirement income module models 11 stream types each with the correct UK tax treatment (State Pension, DB pension, SIPP UFPLS, SIPP drawdown, annuity, ISA withdrawal, GIA dividends, GIA interest, rental, offshore bond 5% withdrawal, other taxable, other tax-free).
-The Pension tab shows a recommended tax-efficient withdrawal sequence — the kind of advice you'd typically pay an IFA £500-£1,500 to lay out.
-The Forecast tab includes a sequence-of-returns stress test (a -20%/-10% crash in retirement years 1-2 with a 7-year recovery curve) — Moneyhub does not model this, nor do most paid IFA tools below the high-net-worth tier.
+The Pension tab shows a recommended tax-efficient withdrawal sequence — the kind of plan you'd typically pay an IFA £500–£1,500 to lay out.
+The Forecast tab includes a sequence-of-returns stress test (a −20%/−10% crash in retirement years 1–2 with a 7-year recovery curve) — Moneyhub does not model this, nor do most paid IFA tools below the high-net-worth tier.

 The full UK income tax calculator covers 2026/27 bands, HICBC with the higher-earner rule, Marriage Allowance with the £12,570 partner cap, Scottish rates (six bands), Student Loan Plans 1–5 plus Postgraduate, salary sacrifice relief, and the 60% personal allowance taper trap between £100k and £125,140.
 Moneyhub doesn't include a tax calculator at all.